espeak-ng/espeak-ng/docs/guide.md

 But, when `pcaudiolib` is compiled and installed and espeak-ng is reconfigured, recompiled and reinstalled again, simple call works properly.

-If espeak-ng is built from source code, ensure that `libpulse-dev` package is installed, or [pcaudiolib](https://github.com/espeak-ng/pcaudiolib) built and installed and, when do `./configure` command, check that status says:
+If espeak-ng is built from source code, ensure that [pcaudiolib](https://github.com/espeak-ng/pcaudiolib) built and installed.

-    PulseAudio support:            yes

-Then recmpile and install espeak-ng aganin.

-## Problems with pulseaudio

-If Linux distribution doesn't support pulseaudio sound system (or it doesn't work):

-1. Remove _pulseaudio_ package install _alsa_:

-       sudo apt purge pulseaudio
-       sudo apt autoremove
-       sudo apt install --reinstall alsa
-2. Reboot

-       sudo reboot
-3. Recompile espeak-ng with ` --with-pulseaudio=no` support:

-       ./autogen.sh
-       ./configure --prefix=/usr --with-pulseaudio=no
-       make -B
-       sudo make install